-Most of the academic, Tech, and fashion topics had photographs attached so there was no chance of me (or Kat, for that matter) getting a crack at those.
-The topics I did illustrate, more often than not ‘Dear Counselor’ type articles, dealt with human issues such as emotional trials,
+Most of the academic, tech, and fashion topics had photographs assigned.
+So that meant that there was no chance of me (or Kat, for that matter) getting a crack at those.
+That left me with ‘Dear Counselor’ type articles, which tackled human issues such as emotional trials,

 romance and other matters of the heart,

 and even the facts of life regarding human reproductive health.